PTarasyuk/PTarasyuk/README.md

 ## Professional Profile

 DevOps Engineer with a strong commitment to Lifelong Learning, bringing over 20 years of diverse professional experience into the tech industry.
 Transitioned to DevOps through dedicated self-study and practical projects, demonstrating adaptability and continuous skill enhancement.
 Skilled in automating deployments, improving systems infrastructure, and promoting a culture of CI/CD with a keen interest in CloudNative (AWS, GCP) and IaC (Terraform).
+Actively expanding expertise in modern orchestration and automation practices, including a focused learning path on Kubernetes, GitOps methodologies, particularly with Flux and ArgoCD, to enhance deployment strategies and operational efficiency.

 ## Work Experience